fastomop/omcp_py/docs/implementation.md

 - The OMOP Common Data Model (CDM) is a standardized data model for clinical data.
 - This workflow enables secure, auditable analytics and AI workflows on OMOP CDM data using isolated Python sandboxes.
 - For more on OMOP CDM, see the project wiki and roadmap sections.

+## Recent changes (2025-09-03)

+The project has small developer-oriented updates:

+- Database connection configuration is now centralized in `src/omcp_py/config.py` and sourced from environment variables (`DB_HOST`, `DB_PORT`, `DB_USER`, `DB_PASSWORD`, `DB_NAME`).
+Update `.env` or set those environment variables for your local setup.
+- A developer convenience Postgres filesystem tar is included (`docker/images/postgres.tar`) and referenced as `fastomop/postgres:from-tar` in `docker-compose.yml` for quick local DB usage.
+This is intended for development and may lack a standard entrypoint; use the official Postgres image for production.